spences10/scottspence.com/posts/2023/01/06/get-document-elements-from-page/index.md

 // 146
 ```

+If you're interested in the performance of the page, then you can
+check it out over on [Lighthouse Metrics].

 ## Expanding on the above

 An expansion on this is, say I have a long list of heading id's on a